Board Co-Option and Default Risk

 Date Written: June 19, 2019

-Keywords: expected default risk, board of directors, agency conflict, governance
+Keywords: expected default risk, board independence, agency conflicts, corporate governance

 JEL Classification: G30, G33, G34